WHAT ACTUALLY GOES INTO MAKING CIGARETTES?

 When asked, many smokers will say that cigarettes are just made up of tobacco wrapped up in paper.
 But it's much more than this.
 According to the Cancer Research UK and the International Agency for Research on Cancer, cigarettes also contain over 5,000 chemicals.

 Nicotine is of course in a cigarette, it's the main reason we smoke after all!
 But it never fails to surprise us what else is lurking in a cigarette.

-In fact, over 50 of these ingredients are known carcinogens (chemicals which cause cancer) and another 400 are toxic to humans – shockingly, most of these are not widely publicized on a cigarette pack.
+In fact, over 50 of these ingredients are known carcinogens (chemicals which cause cancer) and another 400 are toxic to humans – shockingly, most of these are not widely publicised on a cigarette pack.

 If you're concerned about the dangerous chemicals in cigarettes, keep reading to find out more about the 7 dangerous chemicals that are contained in cigarettes.

 One of the many dangerous chemicals present in cigarettes is Benzene.
 This chemical is an industrial solvent that is refined from crude oil.
 It is commonly used in the production of pesticides and gasoline.

 Benzene is carcinogenic (cancer causing) and consuming the chemical through smoking cigarettes has been connected to the development of leukaemia (cancer of the blood).

 Over half of human exposure to benzene is because of smoking or passive smoking.
 If you're exposed for extended periods of time to the chemical, you're also at risk of anaemia, uncontrollable bleeding and long-term damage to your body.